What is an OLED display?

 OLEDs in mobile phones

-Mobile phones that boast OLED screens are rapidly becoming more prevalent, with an estimated 250 million AMOLED screens produced in 2015 - mostly to satisfy demand from mobile phones.
-Samsung has been using AMOLEDs in its high-end phones for many years, and most phone makers are also starting to adopt OLED displays (including Apple, according to reports, in 2017).
+Mobile phones that boast OLED screens are rapidly becoming more prevalent, with over 500 million AMOLED screens annually - mostly to satisfy demand from mobile phones.
+Samsung has been using AMOLEDs in its high-end phones for many years, and most phone makers are also adopting OLED displays (including Apple, LG, Xiaomi, Huawei, Oppo, Vivo, Lenovo, Motorola, and others).